simon-frankau/curved-spaces/README.md

 actually look like.
 Not a physically accurate one, but at least a mathematically accurate one - what you'd get if you cut out a subspace in a pair of $\mathbb{R}^3$ spaces and connected them with a "tube".
-I'm nowhere near that, right now.

-As a predecessor step, I'd like to do that for a pair of
-$\mathbb{R}^2$ spaces.
-Stepping back further, I'd like to understand how curved space behaves, mathematically, full stop.
-On that bit, I feel I'm making progress.
+This project is a start, letting you explore a curved $\mathbb{R}^2$ space.
+It has allowed me, to some degree, understand how curved space behaves, mathematically.

 More on that later.
 First, what is this, and how do you run it?

 ## What is this?

-This program renders a curved 2D space (embedded in 3D, with a choice of 2D surfaces), and lets you point a line through it, seeing how the line curves over the space.
+This program renders a curved 2D space (embedded in 3D, with a choice of 2D surfaces), and lets you point lines through it, seeing how the line curves over the space.
 There are various controls you can use, I'm lazy (well, actually extremely low on energy) and I'll let you figure them out by yourself, reading the source if necessary.